-The information collected from social network providers has been used to give information during a humanitarian crisis.
+Social networks are also a source of information during a humanitarian crisis.
 For example, Facebook Disaster Maps\footnote{\url{https://dataforgood.fb.com}} (\cite{Facebook2019FacebookRecovery}) provides access to dynamic maps that include location information, cell site connectivity, and phone battery charging.
 Social media, particularly Twitter, has been used to obtain situational information (see \cite{Li2020CharacterizingWeibo}), which is a post that can help people make a decision or obtain information in an emergency, see \cite{Vieweg2012SituationalOf}.
-Another use is the development of a surveillance system, e.g., to detect an outbreak of avian influenza, described in \cite{Yousefinaghani2019TheStudy}.
-It has also been used to assess the damages of earthquakes (see \cite{Priya2020TAQE:Disasters,Mendoza2019NowcastingTwitter,Priya2019IdentifyingLearning}).
-As can be seen, social media data has probed usefulness in many research problems. \cite{Imran2015ProcessingSurvey} provides a depth review of social media usage for emergency's analysis.
+Another use is the development of a surveillance system, e.g., to detect an outbreak of avian influenza, as described in \cite{Yousefinaghani2019TheStudy}.
+Social network data has also been used to assess the damages of earthquakes, see \cite{Priya2020TAQE:Disasters,Mendoza2019NowcastingTwitter,Priya2019IdentifyingLearning}.
+Social media data is useful in several research problems; \cite{Imran2015ProcessingSurvey} surveys social media usage for analysis of emergencies.